-As a professor of writing, I’m particularly interested in working with students to explore the interplay between the creation of texts and the creation of self.
-My goal is for students to use writing to understand and to transform themselves and the world—falling under the spell of language as they do so.
-Along the way, I put equally heavy emphases on three elements: deep, complex thinking; aesthetics and style; and technical skills.
+As a professor of writing, my goal is for students to use writing to understand and to transform themselves and the world—falling under the spell of language as they do so.
+Along the way, I put equally heavy emphases on three areas: deep, complex thinking; aesthetics and style; and technical skills.